Skip to Content

 You can usually find the words for songs online, so print out song sheets that people can follow if they don’t know the words.
 Or you could invest in a song lyric book and a sing-along CD.

-While thinking of the ideal activities for your nursing home residents, remember that it is important to get the residents’ input about what they’d like to do.
 It is no secret that people are more inclined to take part in activities that match their interests, and you never know where the next great activity idea will come from.